kb-dk/access-digital-objects/text-corpora.md

 # Access to web services for text search, retrieval and other operations

 The Royal Danish Library provide access to some text and language resources.
-Until recently these resources has been meant solely for users coming to a site using a browser for searching, browsing and reading.
+Until recently these resources have been intended solely for users coming to a site using a browser for searching, browsing and reading.

-Recently we want to complement these end user services with various text APIs.
-We hope that they are useful for students and scholars alike, and we also hope that this could seen as a contribution to the discussions on what kind web services that APIs are useful within digital humanities and literary computing.
+Recently we have decided to complement these end user services with various text APIs.
+We hope that they are useful for students and scholars alike, and we also hope that this could seen as a contribution to the discussions on what kind web services and what APIs are useful within digital humanities and literary computing.

 The text resources are